Geoogolla/enterprise-docs/docs/designer-guide/manage-content/reports/edit-report.md

     ![Edit report in XML](/static/assets/on-premise/images/manage-content/manage-reports/edit-report-xml.png)

-2. The respective report will be opened in new tab as XML,allowing you to make modifications and you can save the edited report by publishing it from the XML editor.
+2. The respective report will be opened in new tab as XML, allowing you to make modifications and you can save the edited report by publishing it from the XML editor.

     ![Edit report XML View](/static/assets/on-premise/images/manage-content/manage-reports/edit-report-xml-view.png)